chullhwan-song/OLD-Deep-Image-Retrieval/README.md

 * These results show the best performance among the models generated during training.
 * In case of npair loss, normalization is not performed in the last layer.
 The reason was not learned.
 * using tensorflow
+* P of the gem was fixed at 3.
+In the future, I plan to continue tuning around 3.

 ##### update : 2019-12-16